Anello-Photonics/docs-A1/docs/getting_started_quick.rst

 From the main menu, select *NTRIP* and then *Start*.
 Enter the NTRIP caster details as prompted.
 The *System Status* will show the NTRIP connection status.

+Corrections must be configured to the WGS84 coordinate frame.
+Our inertial navigation system assumes WGS84 as the reference coordinate system, and using a different coordinate frame may result in incorrect positioning and navigation data.

 5).
 Vehicle Installation
 ----------------------------